JoelShine/Jarvis-v2.0/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------

-2 ) Demo of Jarvis very own Launchpad (works perfectly)
+2 ) Demo of Jarvis very own Launchpad (works perfectly) - In this [link], you can see the demo.
+It is a wonderful combination of PyQt5 and many other modules to create this.
+Hope you enjoy it.

+**Screenshot of Jarvis's very own Multimedia Player**

 [<img src="https://github.com/JoelShine/Jarvis-v2.0/blob/main/images/Jarvis Launchpad.png">](https://screenrec.com/share/rJuHMs4UXQ)